jtopjian/terraform-provider-openstack-old/README.md

+# DO NOT USE!

+Terraform now has native OpenStack support.
+This repository exists only for historical reasons.

 # terraform-provider-openstack

 This is an experimental OpenStack provider for Terraform.
 It is based off of the excellent work already done by haklop which can be found [here](https://github.com/haklop/terraform).
 The main difference is that it works with the latest version of gophercloud and does not need to be compiled along with the entire Terraform code.